Scientific citation: Patent references

-In patent law the citation of previous works, or prior art, helps establish the uniqueness of the invention being described.
-The focus in this practice is to claim originality for commercial purposes, and so the author is motivated to avoid citing works that cast doubt on its originality.
-Thus this does not appear to be "scientific" citation.
-Inventors and lawyers have a legal obligation to cite all relevant art; not to do so risks invalidating the patent.
+In patent law, the citation of previous works, or prior art, helps establish the uniqueness of the invention being described.
+The focus in this practice is to claim originality for commercial purposes, and so the author is motivated to avoid citing works that cast doubt on their originality.
+This does not appear to be "scientific" citation.
+Inventors and lawyers have a legal obligation to cite all relevant art; not doing so risks invalidating the patent.
 The patent examiner is obliged to list all further prior art found in searches.